Book IV — The Marshal's Almanac

 For a party of four PCs (full table in encounter-budget):

 Action economy wins.
 A Boss alone gets overwhelmed by four PCs’ worth of actions.
-Always give a Boss 2–4 Minion or Soldier escorts.
-The Boss’s ability to threaten is multiplied when the PCs have to defend against multiple sources at once.
+Always give a Boss 2–4 Minion or Soldier escorts to absorb actions and protect flanks.
+The Boss’s ability to threaten is multiplied when the party has to defend against several sources at once.

 Beyond the Numbers

 Encounter math is necessary but insufficient.
 Terrain, cover, and tension shift felt difficulty more than raw XP.
-A Minion behind Hard Cover is worth more than its XP suggests.
+A Minion behind Hard Cover (+4 TN) is as hard to hit as an Elite in the open.
 A Boss in an open field is worth less than its tier rating, because the party can flank and focus-fire.

 The Categories